 And I'll scrutinize that piece of gear even harder - because I don't want you to think I'm biased just because it was free.

-Plus, I never turn around and sell that free gear for profit - instead, I give it to a hiker who needs it.
+Plus, I never turn around and sell that free gear for profit (some reviewers do!).

 So let's keep the gear review love flowing to our virtual trail sisters!